 3rd generation (RZ) | 2024 | 2023 |

-Keep in mind, things like NHTSA recalls can considerably impact a year’s rating.
-More complaints and recalls typically suggest a harder ownership experience.
+Keep in mind, things like NHTSA recalls can significantly impact a year’s rating.
+More complaints and recalls typically suggest a more challenging ownership experience.

-Ready to plunge into the specifics of each generation’s exceptional and troublesome years?
+Ready to plunge into the specifics of each generation’s remarkable and troublesome years?

 Let’s go!